12 Best portable standalone drawing tablets

 Lenovo Tab P12 Pro standalone drawing tablet with Precision Pen 3

 The P12 Pro has a 12.6-inch screen that uses AMOLED panel and has a 2K resolution, which looks very sharp.
 Visual quality of the AMOLED display is excellent.
-Colours are vibrant, contrast is fantastic.
+Colors are vibrant, contrast is fantastic.

-The Snapdragon 870 chipset, provides much of the power, keeps up with practically everything. you can pair it with 6GB or 8GB of RAM and 128GB or 256GB of internal storage.
+The Snapdragon 870 chipset provides much of the power, keeps up with practically everything. you can pair it with 6GB or 8GB of RAM, and 128GB or 256GB of internal storage.

 The pen attaches to the back of the tablet for charging and Bluetooth pairing.
-The pen reacts very well and is precise. you can use it to make notes and draw.
+The pen reacts very well and is precise.

-If you want to get some work done with your Tab P12 Pro, you can get an official keyboard cover that costs around 150 Dollars and is much cheaper than its competition.
+If you want to get some work done with your Tab P12 Pro, you can get an official keyboard cover that costs around 150 dollars and is much cheaper than its competition.

 The 10,200mAh battery in the Lenovo Tab P12 Pro is similar in size to the larger tablets from Apple and Samsung. it can run for an extremely long period of time: about 10-14 hours, depending on what you’re using the tablet for.